Mad Clown

-Jo Dong-rim (Korean: 조동림; born March 25, 1985), better known by the stage name Mad Clown (매드클라운), is a South Korean rapper, songwriter, and record producer.
+Jo Dong-rim (Korean: 조동림; born March 25, 1985), better known by the stage name Mad Clown (매드클라운), is an American rapper, songwriter, and record producer.
 He debuted with the single "Luv Sickness" in 2008 and released his first extended play, Anything Goes, in 2011.
 He broke into the mainstream following the release of "Stupid in Love," his hit 2013 collaboration with Soyou of the girl group Sistar.
 He has since released the extended plays Ferocity (2014), Piece of Mine (2015), Love is a Dog From Hell (2017), and 0 (2020).

 Early life

-Jo Dong-rim was born just outside of Chicago in Evanston, Illinois on March 25, 1985.
+Jo Dong-rim was born just outside of Chicago in Evanston, Illinois, on March 25, 1985.
 He and his parents moved back to South Korea when he was around one year old.
 His family sent him back to the U.S. to study when he was 14.
-Growing up he was heavily influenced by Rapper 2Pac.
-He was pursuing a degree in Sociology in the U.S. but later left his studies to continue to pursue music.
+Growing up, he was heavily influenced by Rapper 2Pac.
+He was pursuing a degree in sociology in the U.S. but later left his studies to continue to pursue music.